Last Updated on

 At his stage, insert the dispenser into the sink.
 Place the seal ring into the sink’s underside foremost.
 Thereafter, attach the mounting ring over the threaded rod from the underside of the dispenser.
 Add this to the hex nut.
 Conclude the process by tightening to secure the joints.

 Step VII: Establish the water line connections

 After you are through with this, you now have to establish the water line connections.
-You have to first and foremost loosen the compression nut.
-You will find it at the cold water stop underneath the sink.
+You have to foremost lose the compression nut.
+You will find it at the cold water to a stop underneath the sink.
 Remove the line thereafter.

 Step VIII: Identify a suitable location for your water tank

-Step IX: Fix the tank and establish the necessary connections
+Step IX: Fix the tank and establish the connections

 Having marked out a suitable location for your tank, you have to now fix it.
 Install the mounting bracket around 1 inch from the line.
 Use a drill bit and a 1-inch wood screw to do this.
 Be sure that the tank hangs firmly on the bracket.

 To establish the necessary connections, push the blue tubing into the quick-connect fitting which exists on your tank.
 Follow this by slipping the clear vinyl tube in the middle of your fitting.
 Attach the larger tube to the last barbed fitting.

 Step X: Fix the filter in place and add the lines